lolmaxz/staff-handbooks/docs/general-handbook/server-hierarchy.md

 - We will also list the server's positions and a brief overview of their duties.
 This way, you know who is responsible for which tasks.

-- As a new staff member, you will need to familiarize yourself with these roles and duties, especially in the department you are part of.
+- As a new staff member, you will need to familiarize yourself with these roles and duties, especially in the department you are part of!

-:::warning
+:::warning check your departments handbook!

-### Reminder to check the department handbook too!

 ➡️ In addition to this document, you **need** to read the handbook related to the department you just joined!
 :::